SLASCONE/SLASCONE-demo-csharp-nuget/README.md

 # SLASCONE-demo-csharp-nuget

-Developed this in.Net 6 with Visual Studio 2022.
+This demo project is developed in.Net 6 with Visual Studio 2022.